pymupdf/PyMuPDF/docs/page.rst

         .. note:: In this way, the effect supports multi-line text marker annotations.

+   .. method:: setMediaBox(r)

+      PDF only: *(New in v1.16.13)* Change the physical page dimension by setting :data:`MediaBox` in the page's object definition.

+      :arg rect-like r: the new :data:`MediaBox` value.

+      .. note:: This method also sets the page's :data:`CropBox` to the same value -- to prevent mismatches caused by values further up in the parent hierarchy.

+      .. caution:: For existing pages this may have unexpected effects, if painting commands depend on a certain setting, and may lead to an empty or distorted appearance.

    .. method:: setCropBox(r)

       PDF only: change the visible part of the page.

       :arg rect_like r: the new visible area of the page.
+Note that this **must** be specified in **unrotated coordinates**.

-      After execution, :attr:`Page.rect` will equal this rectangle, shifted to the top-left position (0, 0).
+      After execution if the page is not rotated, :attr:`Page.rect` will equal this rectangle, shifted to the top-left position (0, 0).
 Example session:

       >>> page = doc.newPage()
       >>> page.rect